 Later, I posted the article on my blog, but an updated version that went out to the Tacoma Pierce County Bar Association, a.k.a. lawyers.
 In my blog post I add an eleventh tip in the spirit of Spinal Tap.

 Also on my author blog, you can read the latest updates on our Lion Air lawsuit against Boeing.
-You can also find Lion Air updates in the news section of this site.
+You can also find Lion Air updates in the blog section of this site.
 We are making remarkable progress on behalf of 46 victim families.

 As always, please let me know if I can help you with anything.
 I continue to enjoy the transition from local safety to global safety.
 As I told CNN, it’s about justice, accountability, and helping people.